ydarissep/Radical-Red-Pokedex/data/dex-strategy.md

 Optionally, you could go Drain Punch over Ice Punch to regain some health, but this leaves you vulnerable to the likes of Mega Rayquaza, Landorus-T, and Dragonite.
 You can use Iron Hands to pick up a few extra kills if you have a strategy to deal with those three.
     tags = Hardcore-Mode, Offense, Defense
 }
+Chien Pao
+{
+    name = Better Weavile
+    item = Choice Band / Life Orb
+    ability = Sword of Ruin
+    evs = 0, 0, 0, 0, 0, 0 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = Jolly
+    moves = Icicle Crash, Throat Chop, Sacred Sword, Ice Shard/Sucker Punch comment = This is a very straightforward sweeping set.
+Similar to what you might use on Weavile or G-Darmanitan-Zen.
+A fast and powerful Ice-type is absolutely great against the E4, with the secondary typing deciding what other mons it can destroy besides a lot of what Lance would use, for example.
+As Chien Pao's a Dark-type, you have more coverage against Agatha's team.
+With its high Speed, it can outspeed most of the fastest mons the E4 has, only being outspeed by mons like Calyrex, Swift Swim Megs Swampert, and Primal Eternatus.
+You will mostly use Icicle Crash.
+Without doing calcs and just going by the move itself and the ability, which lowers the Defense of active mons that don't have Sword of Ruin by 25%, you are doing serious damage.
+Its SpDef isn't good, so you might not me able to take Draining Kiss from unboosted Calyrex.
+You could Scarf if you want, but it's better to have someone else take on Calyrex, while Chien Pao can at least mess up Yveltal.
+Chien Pao isn't ideal for Bruno, but for the other E4 members, it's a great mon to have.
+The moveset includes its best STAB options, coverage with Sacred Sword, and priority.
+Ice Shard could be for Primal Eternatus, I don't think I ever used Sucker Punch.
+You could risk taking Draco Barrage at full HP from Eternatus and retaliate with an OHKO Icicle Crash, but there's a good chance Draco Barrage will OHKO.

+In conclusion, if you want a new kind of Weavile to play with, or in general, a new Ice-type sweeper, Chien Pao's highly recommended.
+    tags = Hardcore-Mode, Offense
+}